Embattled Uber CEO to take leave of absence in latest blow to company

-Uber's chief executive Travis Kalanick told employees in an email on Tuesday that he will take time away from the company he helped to found, according to a copy of a memo seen by Reuters.
+Uber's embattled chief executive Travis Kalanick says he is stepping away from the company he helped found.

-Kalanick's leave of absence follows a day-long board meeting on Sunday during which directors of Uber Technologies Inc. discussed the possibility of Kalanick temporarily stepping away from the company.
+Kalanick's announcement follows a day-long board meeting on Sunday during which directors of Uber Technologies Inc. discussed the possibility of Kalanick taking a temporary leave of absence.

-In his email, Kalanick did not specify how long he would be away from the company, but cited the need to take time off to grieve the loss of his mother, who died in a recent boating accident.
+Kalanick did not specify how long he would be away from the company, but cited the need to take time off to grieve the loss of his mother, who died in a recent boating accident.
+His father was also injured in that accident.

 The decision to step away was announced at the same time Uber released an executive summary of an internal investigation — conducted by the law firm of former U.S. attorney general Eric Holder — into the company amid allegations of a culture of sexism and sexual harassment.